-There are few things more frustrating than discovering that one of your favourite pieces of clothing has been chewed by your pet – or even by your child!
+There are a few things more frustrating than discovering that one of your favorite pieces of clothing has been chewed by your pet – or even by your child!
 Fortunately, if you know what to do, you can still rescue such items most of the time.
-You will need to take steps immediately and then go on to make careful repairs that will support the damaged fabric over time.
+You will need to take steps immediately, and then continue to make careful repairs that will support the damaged fabric over time.

 Success in rescuing chewed clothing depends in part on how quickly you act.
 Sooner is better, but that doesn’t mean it’s not worth taking quick action even if you find damage that has been there for a while.
-This is because the enzymes in saliva can go on destroying fabric after the teeth have done their work.
+This is because the enzymes in saliva can continue to destroy fabric after the teeth have done their work.
 They can remain active for hours, so your priority should be to wash them off.

-Chewing damage to fabric is often more extensive than it looks.
-It’s easy to spot holes but the real damage is done by pulling.
-This distorts woven fabrics and destroys their elasticity, so that they proceed to wear through or tear.
+Chewing damage to fabric is often more extensive than it may look.
+It’s easy to spot holes, but the real damage is done by pulling.
+This distorts woven fabrics and destroys their elasticity, so that they wear through or tear.
 It can damage an area several inches to either side of the bits, and can cause problems even when there are no actual holes.